-So I gave it a good try.
+I gave it a good try.

 I did it for a year and I decided that’s not for me, but I would’ve never known that had I not done it.

-So if I hadn’t had done that, I might be sitting here today thinking, “I really should get my motorcycle license.
+If I hadn’t had done that, I might be sitting here today thinking, “I really should get my motorcycle license.
 It’s really something I’ve wanted to do for a while.
 I really should do it, but I don’t know if it’s the right decision.”

 That’s how I got clarity around whether or not riding a motorbike was for me.
 So that’s the only way you can get clarity because I could read a book on riding a motorbike.

 I could read a lot of books.
 I could watch people doing it, but the only way I’m going to know if I really like it is going and getting on that bike, giving it a good try, going on a few long trips, seeing how I feel, assessing if I like it or don’t like it, and then I get to redecide.

 Do I want to keep riding a motorbike or do I want to go back to driving my car?

 Clarity comes from action, not from thinking, not from reading a book, not from consuming information.
 It comes from doing.